EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 Should we make the mass term a function of the domain variables, we may realize a ‘potential’ term, where increasing overlap between the potential and the wave function is associated with higher energies, which the evolution of the wave function will seek to minimize.
 Unlike a potential well formed by a variable time dilation, such a potential term may trap both massive and massless excitations alike.

-We note that the term under consideration here is something quite different from masslike terms in a typical geometric algebra formulation of the Dirac electron.

-The natural zero order term couples variables being updated, to the element they are being updated over; a difference of grade 1.
+We note that the term under consideration here is something different from masslike terms in a typical geometric algebra formulation of the Dirac electron.
+The direct zero order term couples variables being updated, to the element they are being updated over; a difference of grade 1.
 A model formulated over the even subalgebra, where all odd grade components are 0 a priori, will see such a mass term vanish.
-In an equation over the even subalgebra, the edges only participate as the locations of the equations, or constraints; not as carriers of field values themselves.
+Put differently, in an equation over the even subalgebra, the edges only participate as the locations of the equations, or constraints; not as carriers of field values themselves.
 We will return to this in the section on alternative zero order terms.

 ### Results